NOAA-EMC/NSEM-workflow/README.md

 ## Overview

-This is a workflow developed to perform post-storm assessments for NOAA's COASTAL Act using the NEMS/NUOPC/ESMF coupling framework.
+This is a workflow developed to perform post-storm assessments for NOAA's COASTAL Act using the NEMS/NUOPC/ESMF coupling framework (see Figure 1).
 The coupled model components managed by this workflow is ADCIRC, unstructured WAVEWATCH III, and the National Water Model.
 Atmospheric forcing is provided by a data model, reading pre-prepared fields.